moucheng2017/Med-Noisy-Labels/README.md

 # Modelling Segmentation Annotators Pytorch
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)

 This repository contains our PyTorch implementation of our pre-print titled as ["Disentangling Human Error from the Ground Truth in Segmentation of Medical Images", 2020](http:).
-Mou-Cheng Xu is the main developer of the Pytorch code; [Le Zhang](https://cheonglok.github.io/l.zhang/) is the main developer of the data simulation code; [Ryutaro Tanno](https://rt416.github.io/) is the main contributor of the idea of the paper.
-We also would like to thank Jin Chen, Joseph Jacob, Olga Ciccarelli, Frederik Barkhof, [Daniel C. Alexander](http://www0.cs.ucl.ac.uk/staff/d.alexander/) at University College London, UK for their valuable contributions to this paper.
+Mou-Cheng Xu is the main developer of the Pytorch code; [Le Zhang](https://cheonglok.github.io/l.zhang/) is the main developer of the data simulation code.

 <br>
  <img height="400" src="figures/humanerror_2.png" />